Democrats call for probe of Trump check to Florida AG

 Records show that Bondi’s re-election campaign received 24 checks totaling $57,000 on the date of the Trump fundraiser.
 Justice for All, the political committee supporting Bondi, also took in $30,000 that day.

-Associated Press writer Gary Fineout contributed to this report from Tallahassee, Fla.
+Associated Press writer Gary Fineout in Tallahassee, Fla., and Jake Pearson in New York contributed to this report.

 Follow Associated Press reporters Michael Biesecker at http://twitter.com/mbieseck and Chad Day at http://twitter.com/ChadSDay